Reshape-skew-handling/reshape-on-flink/README.md

 ```
 ## Running the project:

 This step is the same as Flink's original instruction.
-However, since Reshape is already a built-in functionality, you can pass `-DenableReShape=true` to flink-conf.yml to enable reshape when starting Flink.
+However, since Reshape is already a built-in functionality of Flink in this repo, you can pass `-DenableReShape=true` to flink-conf.yaml to enable reshape when starting Flink.